 Famous and Infamous Trials of the 15th - 20th Centuries

-Historical, Religious & Contemporary Perspectives Edited Series
+Historical, Religious and Contemporary Perspectives Edited Series

 Supported by a major grant from New York Council for the Humanities